Do Students Get Free Dental Care in the UK? - true student | true

 Otherwise, if you’re an EU student who arrived in 2021 or you’re from a non-EU country, you’ll have to pay for a student visa.
 As well as this, you’ll have to pay an immigration health surcharge - only once this is paid can you access free healthcare like any other UK citizen.

 You can also get health insurance to cover private medical treatment, for example, but this comes at an additional cost.
+(Source: GOV.UK)

 What Is the Disabled Students’ Allowance (DSA)?

 There is additional financial support available for some students in the UK with certain medical conditions.
+You do not have to pay this back.

 You can apply for the Disabled Students’ Allowance (DSA) at the same time as student finance if you have a: